Ocean plastic pollution is a direct result of our throw-away society. Here are three ways to help dispose of our single-use economy.

 Emotion sells.
 If people feel better about themselves and feel good about saving the planet, their behavior will change.
 We can all start feeling better by insisting on less disposable products by:

-- Just saying “no” to those ubiquitous plastic utensils and napkins in a plastic bag that comes with your takeout food.
+- Just saying “no” to those ubiquitous plastic utensils and napkins in the plastic bag that comes with your takeout food.

 - Declining to have that handful of disposable ketchup bags with your fries.